The Invention of Hugo

 woman with a silly little laugh chases a runaway dumpling and

 soon finds herself cooking dumplings for a band of demons.
-Her

-infectious laugh helps her charm the demons into releasing her. |
+Her infectious laugh helps her charm the demons into releasing

 |